PhiLouGii/junk_and_gems_capstone/README.md

 ## About

-Junk & Gems is a mobile marketplace connecting waste donors, artisans, and eco-entrepreneurs across Lesotho.
-The platform transforms waste materials into valuable, marketable products through upcycling, promoting sustainable entrepreneurship and environmental conservation.
+Junk & Gems is a mobile and web-based marketplace designed to support sustainable living in Lesotho by connecting waste donors with local artisans and eco-entrepreneurs.
+The platform helps transform discarded materials into valuable upcycled products, promoting environmental awareness and income generation.

 ### The Problem
-Lesotho faces significant waste management challenges, with limited recycling infrastructure and growing pollution.
-Meanwhile, talented artisans lack access to affordable raw materials for their crafts.
+Lesotho struggles with poor waste management, limited recycling infrastructure, and growing pollution.
+At the same time, many artisans lack access to low-cost raw materials.

 ### Solution
-Junk & Gems bridges this gap by:
+Junk & Gems addresses these challenges by:
 - Connecting waste donors with artisans who can transform materials
 - Providing a marketplace for upcycled products
-- Gamifying environmental responsibility through rewards and achievements
+- Encouraging eco-friendly behaviours through a reward system
-- Fostering a circular economy within local communities
+- Supporting a circular economy

 ---

 ## Features
+### User-Oriented Features
 - List unwanted materials for free collection
+- Claim available materials
-- Earn eco-points (gems) for contributions
+- Earn "gems" for eco-friendly actions
-- Access free/low-cost raw materials
-- Sell upcycled products on the marketplace
+- Browse and purchase upcycled products
-- Connect directly with other users
+- Chat with donors/buyers in real-time
-- Purchase unique, eco-friendly products
-- Support local artisans and sustainability
+- Manage your profile and listings

 ### Platform Features
 - Secure authentication with JWT
 - Real-time messaging between users
 - Gamification system with earning gems
 - Image upload via Cloudinary
-- Cross-platform (Android & iOS)
+- Multi-platform support (Android, iOS & Web)

 ---